PC Express Service Redesign: From Missing Items to Trusted Delivery

 Metrics that matter

-We learned from the Loblaw team that PC Express tracks two key metrics: Perfect Order and OSAT.
+We learned from the Loblaw team's interview that PC Express tracks two key metrics: Perfect Order and OSAT.

 Perfect Order measures order accuracy and issue-free deliveries, but can unfairly penalize colleagues for out-of-stock items beyond their control.